opencoff/ifscand/README.rst

 TODO
 ====
+* privilege separation, pledge(2) of ``ifscand``:

+   #. one proc to fork/exec external programs
+   #. one proc to ONLY do wifi scan and joins
+   #. one proc to listen to commands from ``ifscanctl``

+  Scanning and fork/exec both need root privs.
+3) above doesn't in theory need root privs.
+What does this complexity buy us?

 * ``ifscand`` doesn't know when the host wakes up from sleep (zzz, ZZZ).
   If it had a way to know of this from the kernel, it can scan immediately upon wakeup from sleep.